Everything We Know About 'Succession' Season 3

 This story contains spoilers for Succession through Season 2.

-Succession, also known as the media's favorite TV show to reference on Twitter, wrapped up its second season with a masterful bombshell of a finale.
+Succession, also known as the media's favorite TV show to reference on Twitter, wrapped up its second season in 2019 with a masterful bombshell of a finale.
 The series, which focuses on the internal politics and machinations of the Roy family business (Fox-like massive media corporation Waystar Royco), is one of the best dramas on television.
-Although it may not have same the cultural reach as HBO megalith Game of Thrones, it's even more fun to obsessively break down and relive.
+Although it may not have same the cultural reach as HBO megalith Game of Thrones, it's just as much of an awards favorite for the network—picking up 18 nominations and seven wins, including Best Drama Series, at the 2020 Emmys—and is even more fun to obsessively break down and relive.

-Given the series' high stakes and critical praise, a third season seemed like a foregone conclusion.
-With Season 2 wrapped, we can finally look ahead to the future of one of the most fucked-up families on television.
-Here's everything we know about Succession Season 3.
+Given the series' high stakes and critical praise, a third season seemed like a foregone conclusion even before it was confirmed in August 2019 while Season 2 aired.
+We're looking ahead at everything we know about Succession Season 3, and where the future stands for one of the most fucked-up families on television.

 In the wake of Kendall growing a spine again, all of the Roy children seem like viable players to helm Waystar Royco.
 One of the theories currently floating around about Season 3 is that it'll be Roman-focused.
 Entertainment Weekly asked actor Kieran Culkin about the theory, to which he responded, "Well if you look in the first season, [it seemed] that Kendall was going to be [Logan's] guy, and then he wasn't.
 Then this year, it seems like Shiv is going to be the guy and now it's starting to look like she's not… So, maybe next year is Roman's turn."